 - slide 1 of 5

-Microsoft Excel 2007 neither has a component that can help you identify the critical path nor a Critical Path add-in.
-However, with a little customization you can use Microsoft Excel 2007 for identify in the critical path for small projects.
+Microsoft Excel doesn't have a component that can help you identify the critical path of your project.
+However, with a little customization you can use Microsoft Excel to identify the critical path for small projects.
 For larger projects, you should consider purchasing project management software, such as Microsoft Project.

 - Create a Precedence Diagram